makersacademy/CV/README.md

 #### Sensyne Health (May 2019 - to present)

-- Successful start-up, working in developing apps for healthcare
+- Successful start-up, took machine learning models and turned them into functional awesome APIs
 - Promoted from junior data engineer to data engineer after 4 months
 - Team of 3 people initially, was involved in process and hiring
 - Agile scrum environment